-Countries classified as very high generally mean that they are the safest and have a range of progressive laws protecting the LGBTQIA+ community.
-Counties which have decriminalised or have never criminalised same-sex relationships and have extensive anti-discrimination laws in place.
+Countries classified as medium-high are considered generally safe but may have minor issues.
+Many of the counties will have some progressive laws protecting the LGBTQIA+ community.
+Counties that have decriminalised or have never criminalised same-sex relationships and have some or no anti-discrimination laws in place.